bulungula-tech-centre/bulungula-tech-centre/setup.md

     vcgencmd otp_dump | grep 17:
     ```

-    If the output is  `0x3020000a`{:.shell}, then you have been successful.
+    If the output is  `0x3020000a`, then you have been successful.

    - The Pi configuration is almost done.
-The final thing to do is to remove the `program_usb_boot_mode`{:.bash} line from *config.txt* (also make sure there is no blank line at the end).
+The final thing to do is to remove the `program_usb_boot_mode` line from *config.txt* (also make sure there is no blank line at the end).
 You can do this with any text editor (`sudo nano /boot/config.txt`, for example).
     - Finally, shut the Raspberry Pi down (`sudo poweroff`).